aestears/plantTracker/README.md

     be converted to polygons.
 We recommend that you convert them to small circular polygons with an identical radius.
-If you do this transformation, we also recommend that you include a column that indicates whether each row was originally mapped as apolygon or a point, since the demographic data that deals with size will be relatively meaningless for observations originally mapped as points.
+If you do this transformation, we also recommend that you include a column that indicates whether each row was originally mapped as a polygon or a point, since the demographic data that deals with size will be relatively meaningless for observations originally mapped as points.
 -   `dat` does not need to have a coordinate reference system (i.e. CRS